Some Sass

 Architecture

 Being a language server extension, Some Sass consists of a client and a server.
-The client starts the server when it opens a file with SCSS.
+The client starts the server when it opens a file with SCSS or Sass code.
 This is called activation.

 From there everything happens via messages.